 The best cities to visit in France besides Paris include Avignon, Lyon, Calais, and Nantes to name but a few.
 Indeed, their Mediterranean climate makes them popular city break destinations for many holidaymakers, both foreign and local.

 All are busy so pre-book accommodation and pick up more information about things to see and attractions from local tourism offices.
 Everyone is assured of enjoying themselves regardless of whether their passion is history, shopping, nightlife, culture, or arts.

 Averaging 300 days of sunshine a year, if you hamper after sun, April to November are the best months to visit but use these cities as bases to explore the surrounding countryside of which memorable, and beautiful views wait.

-A great way to do this is to use our comprehensive search engine to source local suppliers offering the best rates on a daily and car rental.
+A great way to do this is to use our comprehensive search engine to source the best rates on a long term car leasing.

 Best Cities to Visit in France Besides Paris

 This south-eastern historical city on Rhone Riverbanks is most respected for preservation of the outskirt medieval ramparts.
 Called the city of popes because of years as the Catholic Church seat, it is a UNESCO World Heritage Site.